• Skip to main content

 Instructions

-• Add stock.
-Lock lid and cook for 30 minutes at high pressure.
+• Pressure cook: Lock lid and cook on High Pressure for 30 minutes.

-• Once cook time is complete, allow pressure naturally release.
-Remove shanks and set aside.
+• Natural release: Let pressure release naturally.
+Remove lamb shanks and set aside.

 Video